danieljohnevans/danieljohnevans.github.io/app/_posts/2015-4-20-technical-notes.markdown

 <p> However, once I discovered <a href="http://jekyllbootstrap.com/">Jekyll Bootstrap</a> earlier this weekend, I knew I was sold on a framework.
 Jekyll Bootstrap allows an end user to quickly build out a blogging platform.
 It is lightweight, easy to deploy, fully customizable and, as an added bonus, hosts freely on Github.
 I've gotten a website off the ground within the past few days. </p>

-<p>Now I can focus on blogging rather than maintaining a website.</p>
+<p>Now I can focus on blogging rather than maintaining a website.
+Hopefully.</p>

 <p>stay tuned.</p>
 </body>